Schmidt number: Turbulent Schmidt Number

 The turbulent Schmidt number describes the ratio between the rates of turbulent transport of momentum and the turbulent transport of mass (or any passive scalar).
 It is related to the turbulent Prandtl number, which is concerned with turbulent heat transfer rather than turbulent mass transfer.
 It is useful for solving the mass transfer problem of turbulent boundary layer flows.
 The simplest model for Sct is the Reynolds analogy, which yields a turbulent Schmidt number of 1.
 From experimental data and CFD simulations, Sct ranges from 0.2 to 6.
-An assessment of the existing literature on the subject still indicates significant uncertainty concerning the correct specification of this variable.
-Stemming from the experimental and numerical evidence of its local variability, a new formulation for the turbulent Schmidt number, consisting in computing it locally, was proposed.
-Through the latter, directly depending on the strain-rate and the vorticity invariants, a stronger relation between the concentration and the turbulence fields was finally ensured.
-Other research showed a strong dependency on the Peclet number, with high turbulent Schmidt numbers for low Péclet numbers and vice versa.
+Studies have shown that the turbulent Schmidt number varies locally within a flow, depending on both turbulence characteristics and flow parameters.
+Formulations have been derived to estimate it locally based on these quantities, providing a means to relate concentration and turbulence fields more directly.

 Stirling engines

 For Stirling engines, the Schmidt number is related to the specific power.

 Gustav Schmidt of the German Polytechnic Institute of Prague published an analysis in 1871 for the now-famous closed-form solution for an idealized isothermal Stirling engine model.